kmswin1/ComDensE/README.md

  python main.py --model shared --width 100 --data WN18RR --name SharedDensE_100_WN18RR
  python main.py --model multilayer --depth 4 --data FB15k-237 --name MultiLayer_4_FB15k-237
 ```
+@InProceedings{,
+  title = 	 ComDensE : Combined Dense Embedding of Relation-aware and Common Features for Knowledge Graph Completion},
+  author =       {Minsang Kim, Seungjun Baek},
+  booktitle = 	 {Proceedings of the 26th International Conference on Pattern Recognition},
+  pages = 	 {},
+  year = 	 {2022},
+  editor = 	 {},
+  volume = 	 {},
+  series = 	 {Proceedings of Machine Learning Research},
+  month = 	 {21--25 August},
+  publisher =    {},
+  pdf = 	 {},
+  url = 	 {},
+  abstract = 	 {Real-world knowledge graphs (KG) are mostly incomplete.
+The problem of recovering missing relations, called KG completion, has recently become an active research area.
+Knowledge graph (KG) embedding, a low-dimensional representation of entities and relations, is the crucial technique for KG completion.
+Convolutional neural networks in models such as ConvE, SACN, InteractE, and RGCN achieve recent successes.
+This paper takes a different architectural view and proposes ComDensE which combines relation-aware and common features using dense neural networks.
+In the relation-aware feature extraction, we attempt to create relational inductive bias by applying an encoding function specific to each relation.
+In the common feature extraction, we apply the common encoding function to all input embeddings.
+These encoding functions are implemented using dense layers in ComDensE.
+ComDensE achieves the state-of-the-art performance in the link prediction in terms of MRR, HIT@1 on FB15k-237 and HIT@1 on WN18RR compared to the previous baseline approaches.
+We conduct an extensive ablation study to examine the effects of the relation-aware layer and the common layer of the ComDensE.
+Experimental results illustrate that the combined dense architecture as implemented in ComDensE achieves the best performance.}
+  }